Thybolt Mission for Hams

 Telemetry

-Upon decoding three or more packets, operators can send the full data along with sync below in the below form to confirm successful telemetry reception via a QSL card.
+Once three or more packets have been decoded, operators can share the full data along with the sync to confirm successful telemetry reception via a QSL card, using the form below.

-To help amateur radio operators receive Thybolt satellites signals, we have provided an open-source GNURadio OOT block and receiver flow graph information that can help demodulate and decode telemetry data using an SDR.
-Links to GNURadio OOT Block and flowgraph along with online decoder software are provided below.
+To help amateur radio operators receive Thybolt satellite signals, we have provided an open-source GNURadio OOT block, and receiver flow graph information, which will help demodulate and decode telemetry data using an SDR.
+Links to GNURadio OOT Block and flowgraph along with the online decoder software are provided below:

 Following are the radio parameters to receive the telemetry packets from either of the Thybolt satellites: